 - Once you’ve verified you are still okay to hire for your open role, work on an offer.

-- Remember, software developers in India are always looking for the best offer; typically what you’ve negotiated early is okay, but they may have found another company that’s offering more money, meaning you’ll need to start negotiations again.
+- Remember, Indian software developers are always looking for the best offer; typically what you’ve negotiated early is okay, but they may have found another company that’s offering more money, meaning you’ll need to start negotiations again.

 - Extend the offer.
 If you’re at the end of the 90 days, awesome!
 If not, you need to weigh your options by either keeping them warm and selling them on company culture or finding someone who’s more readily available.